Are you looking to prepare for the winter? Looking for the best snow blower for gravel driveway?

 - Comes with bright LED headlights for moving the snow at night or first thing in the morning.

-If you are in the market for a heavy-duty snowblower that can handle inclines, this could be a decent choice to consider.
-It has some smart features and a long warranty.
+If you are in the market for a heavy-duty snow blower that can handle inclines, this could be a decent choice to consider.
+After using it for quite some time, I can confidently say it has some smart features and a long warranty, which is also a plus.

-One of the best things about this particular snowblower is that it has a larger tank than some of the other options.
-This means you can use it on gravel driveways for longer before you need to refill the tank.
+What makes Ariens snow blower great is that it has a larger tank than some of the other options.
+This means you can use it on a long gravel driveway for longer before you need to refill the tank.

 - 6 forward gears and 2 reverse for going up hills, backward, and more.